lvanschilfgaarde/lordcephei.github.io/pages/gwintrotut.md

 <hr style="height:5pt; visibility:hidden;" />
 ### LDA calculation
-The self-consistent LDA calculation can be run with the following commands.
-More details on the set up and running of a DFT calculation, within an all-electron framework, can be found on the fpintrotut page.
+To carry out a self-consistent LDA calculation, we use the lmf code.
+Try running the commands below.
+The steps follow those from the lmf tutorial.
+Please review this page for more details on the set up and running of commands.

 <hr style="height:5pt; visibility:hidden;" />
 ### LDA commands